Breathing away anxiety

-Signs that you are not breathing correctly include:-
+Signs that you are not breathing correctly include:

-- Breathing through your mouth not your nose
+- Breathing through your mouth, not your nose.

-- Your chest and shoulders moving when you are at rest, rather than your abdomen
+- Your chest and shoulders moving when you are at rest, rather than your abdomen.

-Learning to breathe through your nose not your mouth is central to ‘correct’ breathing.
+Learning to breathe through your nose, not your mouth is central to ‘correct’ breathing.

 When we hyperventilate during a panic attack we breathe out too much CO2, stopping our bodies from absorbing oxygen and making us feel dizzy, faint, tight in the chest and numb in the limbs.

-To stop a panic attack close your mouth, pinch your nose and hold your breath for a few seconds.
+To help stop a panic attack close your mouth, pinch your nose and hold your breath for a few seconds.
 Resist the urge to gulp down air when you let go of your nose.
 Repeat until your breath has settled.
 Move about to help release the adrenaline that is in your body.

 You will need a paper bag; do not use a plastic bag.
 Take a long deep breath out and place the paper bag over your nose and mouth.
 Breathe gently in and out, re-breathing the used air in the bag, which is carbon dioxide rich.
 Re-breathing the used air will redress the imbalance of carbon dioxide in the blood and stop panic symptoms from developing further.

-Sit comfortably in an upright chair or cross legged on the floor.
+Sit comfortably in an upright chair or cross-legged on the floor.
 Sit upright as if a cord is attached to the top of your head, pulling your head upwards, stretching out your spine and opening your chest cavity.
 Face forwards and close your eyes.
 Become aware of your feet on the floor and your arms and legs where they are resting.
 Notice the sounds in the room.

-Take a deep breath in for a count of 7 [or 3], counting one thousand, two thousand, three thousand.
+Place both hands on your stomach slightly overlapping each other.
+Take a deep breath in for a count of seven (or three), counting one thousand, two thousand, three thousand.
 Your in breath should raise your hands on your stomach.
-When you get to three, hold your breath for a moment then slowly exhale for a count of 11 [or5].
-If you can’t breathe out for a count of 11 or 5 hold your breath until you finish counting, before breathing in again.
+When you get to three, hold your breath for a moment then slowly exhale for a count of 11 (or five).
+If you can’t breathe out for a count of 11 or five hold your breath until you finish counting, before breathing in again.
 Do this about 10 to 20 times, knowing that you will relax more with each breath.